 Not true!
 Pollen counts are actually the highest in the morning between 5 and 10 a.m., so if you’re trying to reduce your exposure to outdoor allergens like trees and grasses, try switching up your routine.
 Switching up your routine can help reduce symptoms of seasonal allergies.
 Plan outdoor activities for later in the afternoon or evening.
 There are still plenty of ways to enjoy the outdoors.

 Yep, that’s correct.
-The town of McAllen, Texas, is the biggest allergy city to watch out for.
-This southern Texas city was named the top allergy capital of 2018, based on a report by the Asthma and Allergy Foundation of America (AAFA).
+The town of Scranton, Pennsylvania, is the biggest allergy city to watch out for, based on a report by the Asthma and Allergy Foundation of America (AAFA).

 Ragweed is a common weed that grows throughout the U.S. Although each plant lives only one season, that one plant can produce up to 1 billion pollen grains.
 Seventy-five percent of people reactive to pollen are also allergic to ragweed, a big cause of allergic rhinitis, also known as “hay fever.”3 (Hay fever occurs when the immune system overreacts to the pollen of trees, grasses, and weeds.)
 There are 17 different types of ragweed in North America alone.